dibaunaumh/minimal-mistakes/_pages/developers_home.md

 ## The team

 We're currently a small team of engineers, based in the Boston area, but hoping to grow into a global open-source organization.
-This organization will define the specs for the Matrix & deliver the initial frameworks & implementations of its different components.
+This organization will define the specs of the Web-Wide-Matrix & deliver the initial frameworks & implementations.

 ### Our roadmap